joyce-john/DA3_A1/README.md

-# AirBnB Price Prediction - Vienna
+# AirBnb Price Prediction - Vienna

 This project aims to predict prices for mid-size apartments in Vienna, and use these predictions to provide a client with pricing guidance for their new apartments they are bringing to the market.